Baby Vox (album)

 Baby VOX is the second and final studio album released by South Korean girl group, Baby VOX Re.V.
 It was released in South Korea on July 11, 2008, by DR Music.
 I Believe served as the album's lead single.
 Baby VOX is the only album that features members Oh Min Jin and Park So Ri, following the departures of Myung Sa Rang and Han Aeri the previous year.

+Background

+DR suffered a fatal blow when two members left in less than a year since their debut, recruited new members Oh Min-jin and Park So-ri.